 15-minute systems are also a great opportunity to implement automated vehicle services as a way to reduce the number of cars on streets; a primary concern.

 How can we increase the love of places?

-When cities prioritize public transit, cycling and walking over driving, tools like HERE's Transit and Maps will be essential.
-“Hyper Proximity" isn't about increasing urban density, it's about being multimodal and a having a city that compliments those systems.
+When cities prioritize public transit, cycling and walking over driving, tools like HERE Public Transit and Maps will be essential.
+“Hyper Proximity" isn't about increasing urban density, it's about being multimodal and having a city that compliments those systems.

 *Carlos Moreno is Associate Professor at the Paris IAE-Pantheon Sorbonne University in France, and co-founder and scientific director of the ETI Chair Entrepreneurship – Territory – Innovation.

 - Tailored content delivered weekly